flemm0/clash_royale/README.md

 ![Data Model ER Diagram](images/clash_royale_data_model.png)

-## ETL Orchestration
+## ELT Orchestration

 The screenshot below depicts the DAG that I have written in the Dagster framework to schedule the ETL process of querying data from the APIs, writing them to staging tables in the warehouse, and finally generating the final data model in the warehouse using dbt.

 ![Dagster UI Screenshot](images/dagster_ui_screenshot.png)

+## Analytics App

+This project wouldn't be an end-to-end analytics engineering project without an analytics dashboard that shows what insights can be derived from the data warehouse.
+I have developed a quick dashboard using the [Streamlit](https://streamlit.io/) library in Python and hosted it on Streamlit Community Cloud for anyone to view.
+Click [here](https://clashroyale.streamlit.app/) to view the app.
+(Once you have navigated to the app's url I suggest clicking on the three buttons on the top right corner, clicking on "settings" and then turning on wide mode for a better viewing experience.)

 ## Database Sharing

 A cool feature of DuckDB/MotherDuck is the ability to easily share databases.
-I have provided a snapshot of the data warehouse as of January 25, 2024 for users to import query the data warehouse that I have created.
+I have provided a snapshot of the data warehouse as of January 25, 2024 for users to import and query the data warehouse that I have created.
 All related files are stored in the `clash_royale_data_warehouse` directory of this repository.

+**The following instructions detail how to load the data warehouse on your local machine:**

 Assuming DuckDB and git is installed on your system, first clone the repository:
 ```bash